 LSE is committed to putting students first, and the Academic Code helps us deliver on our commitments to enhancing student experiences.

 Student input is essential to measure success, and the Students’ Union has worked with us to redesign student representation at the School so that students have a stronger voice at LSE than ever before.

-The Academic Code should be read in conjunction with the LSE-LSESU Student Charter.
+The Academic Code is approved by Academic Board and should be read in conjunction with the LSE-LSESU Student Charter.
+Last updated: May 2019.

-1. All full-time undergraduate and taught postgraduate students taking a taught course will receive a minimum of two hours taught contact time per week when the course is running in the Michaelmas and/or Lent terms, or a minimum of four hours taught contact time per week for a full-unit taught course running entirely in Michaelmas or in Lent term.
+1. All full-time undergraduate and taught postgraduate students taking a taught course will receive a minimum of two hours taught contact time per week when the course is running in the Autumn and/or Winter Terms, or a minimum of four hours taught contact time per week for a full-unit taught course running entirely in Autumn or in Winter Term.

 There may be exceptional circumstances where the below timeframes are not possible and, if this is the case, the reasons for extending the time period will be clearly explained to students as early as possible.

 2.1.
 All assessment submission deadlines and feedback timeframes will be clearly communicated to students at the start of each course, including on the course Moodle page.